Caroline Cox, Baroness Cox: Academic and thinktank career and subsequent activities

 On graduating, Cox became a sociology lecturer at the Polytechnic of North London rising to become Principal Lecturer.
 From 1974 she was head of the Department of Sociology.
 An Evangelicals Now article sympathetically describes her approach to her discipline: "As a committed Christian she presented a Christian view of Sociology."
 According to Evangelicals Now: "It was a time of student unrest and the students organised demonstrations to disrupt lectures or meetings which they considered anti-Marxist.
 Cox bore the brunt of this and in 1974 the students passed a vote of no confidence in her."
 Her background in sociology led her to write books on the subject for nurses.

 In 1975, Cox co-wrote (with John Marks and Keith Jacka) The Rape of Reason: The Corruption of the Polytechnic of North London, published by Churchill Press, attacking "Communist activity" at her workplace.
 She resigned from the Polytechnic in 1977 and was a tutor at the Open University.
-She was involved in the right-wing thinktank Institute for the Study of Conflict and contributed to its report, the Gould report, on left-wing activism in British universities, in which she focused on "Marxist bias" in the Open University.
+She was involved in the thinktank Institute for the Study of Conflict and contributed to its report, the Gould report, on left-wing activism in British universities, in which she focused on "Marxist bias" in the Open University.

 In 1977 she moved to become Director of the Nursing Education Research Unit at Chelsea College of the University of London and remained in this post until 1984.
 She was made a Fellow of the Royal College of Nursing in 1985.
 She was also made an Honorary Fellow of the Royal College of Surgeons.
 She was later founding Chancellor of Bournemouth University.
 In 2006 she received an honorary law degree from the University of Dundee and was installed as the Chancellor of Liverpool Hope University in the same year.